-You can recycle Christmas cards, cardboard packaging, boxes, wrapping paper, plastic bottles, glass bottles and jars, food and drink cans in your red recycling bin.
+You can continue to recycle cardboard packaging, boxes, plastic bottles, glass bottles and jars, food and drink cans in your red recycling bin.
 You can also take these items to one of the recycle bring bank sites or at Chalvey Household Waste Recycling Centre.

 250 tonnes of Christmas trees are simply thrown away after Christmas.* If you have a real Christmas tree, the most environmentally conscious way to dispose of it after Christmas is to compost it.
 If you cannot compost your Christmas tree yourself, the council can help.

-- Make sure that all decorations, tree stands, soil, pots and netting have been removed as these cannot be composted.
-Please cut larger trees in half to make it more manageable.
+Make sure all decorations, tree stands, soil, pots and netting have been removed.

 They are either composted or turned into chippings which will be used as a mulch to spread on the flower beds.
 Mulch will suppress weed growth and help the soil to retain moisture.

 Unfortunately, due to the combination of materials used to make an artificial tree, you are unable to recycle it.
 However, if it is still in good condition when you decide to replace it, why not ask friends and family, or donate it to charity so someone else can use it or you can take it to the Chalvey Household Waste Recycling Centre.